GSmithApps/hindent/README.md

 (+ 2 2)
 ```

-Hindent (as an implementation)
+The Hindent interpreter executes
-interprets Hindent code by translating
+Hindent code by translating
 it to lisp then executing it using
 existing lisp interpreters/compilers.
-You can also simply translate it
-to lisp if you want, but the usual
-use case is to execute the Hindent
-code.

 More details are given in the
-parsing section below.
+parsing section below, and more examples

-> **More Examples**: `example.hin`
+are in `example.hin`.

 # Installation

 1. `pip install hindent`
 2. [Install clojure](https://clojure.org/guides/install_clojure#java)
-   and make sure it's on your path by running `clojure -Sdescribe`.
+   (and Java) and make sure clojure is on your path by running `clojure -Sdescribe`.
-   - This also works with other lisps or schemes.
+   - This also works with lisps other than clojure.
 If
      you want to do that, the
      notes in the module dosctrings explain how to use a different lisp
 3. The syntax highlighter for vs code is